xnoctivagax/crowdstrike-workflows/README.md

 ## Workflows

 - [slack-detection-alerts](./slack-detection-alerts) - posts every EPP detection to Slack with formatted context
 - [soargreen-auto-contain](./soargreen-auto-contain) - auto-contains hosts on Critical EPP detections, tag-gated.
-Built and tested, not currently in production.
 - [rfm-detection-alert](./rfm-detection-alert) - posts a Slack alert when a host enters Reduced Functionality Mode.
 - (many more to come)